 The worst case scenario is an uninhabitable earth that is too hot for humans.
 Governments of the world agreed in Paris in 2015 to limit global heating to well below 2 degrees C (this means 2 degrees C above the long term average for the 20th Century).
 The aim was for 1.5 degrees.

 Yet, emissions keep rising and with them, global temperatures.
 Most scientists have now given up any chance of staying under 1.5C.
 Without simply unprecedented action we risk exceed 2C mid-century.
 But the heating will not stop there; currently the world is on track for a 3 degree or more world.

 This would be catastrophic.
 All the climate related events (Australian and Californian bush fires of 2019/20, the longest ever drought, record breaking storms, coastal erosion and the death of the Great Barrier Reef) are all taking place with only 1 degree of average temperature increase.

 While 1 degree is barely noticeable in terms of daily weather, it has enormous implications for the climate system.
 Consider what doubling that to 2 degrees means.
-Life as we know it would be no longer possible.
-Parts of the world he world will be much more difficult to live in.
-Then there is the financial and human cost.
-Sea levels will keep rising.
-Insurance will be unaffordable for many living in vulnerable zones.
-Heat waves, which already kill many more people than bush fires, will cripple cities.
+Life as we knew it will be no longer possible.
+Every part of the world will be much more difficult to live in, and some not longer possible.
+Add in the financial, political and cultural costs; sea levels will keep rising, Insurance is already unaffordable for many living in vulnerable zones and heat waves, which already kill many more people than bush fires, will cripple cities and there infrastructure.

 Prof John Holdren from Harvard University and former President Obama Science advisor says that: